LeeAnnEditor/o365hq/services/Office 365 Encrypted Email - Initial Setup.md

     following plans to receive the new Office 365 Message Encryption
-    capabilities: Exchange Online Plan 1, Exchange Online Plan 2, Office 365 F1, Office 365 Business Essentials, Office 365 Business Premium, or Office 365 Enterprise E1.
+    capabilities: Exchange Online Plan 1, Exchange Online Plan 2, Office 365 F1, Office 365 Business Essentials, Office 365 Business Premium, or Office 365 Enterprise E1
--   Each user benefiting from Office 365 Message Encryption needs to be licensed to be covered by the feature.
+-   Each user benefiting from Office 365 Message Encryption needs to be licensed to be covered by the feature
--   For the full list see the [Exchange Online service descriptions](https://technet.microsoft.com/library/exchange-online-service-description.aspx) for Office 365 Message Encryption.
+-   For the full list, see the [Exchange Online service descriptions](https://technet.microsoft.com/library/exchange-online-service-description.aspx) for Office 365 Message Encryption.